snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-connector.md

 > [!NOTE]
-> - The Atlassian Jira connector can index both default issue fields and custom created issue fields.
+> - The Atlassian Jira Cloud Microsoft Graph connector can index both default issue fields and custom-created issue fields.
-> - If a selected custom created field is not present in some Jira issue type(s), the field will be ingested as *NULL* (blank).
+> - If a selected custom-created field is not present in some Jira issue type(s), the field will be ingested as *NULL* (blank).

-*The list of properties that you select here, can impact how you can filter, search and view your results in Copilot for Microsoft 365.*
+*The list of properties that you select here, can impact how you can filter, search, and view your results in Copilot for Microsoft 365.*

 **Preview Data**